openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 **********

 In dropdown problems, learners select one answer from a list of answer options.
-Unlike :ref:`multiple choice<Multiple Choice>` problems, where the answer choices are always visible directly below the question, the answer options for dropdown problems do not appear until the learner selects the dropdown arrow.
+Unlike :ref:`single select<Single Select>` problems, where the answer choices are always visible directly below the question, the answer options for dropdown problems do not appear until the learner selects the dropdown arrow.